leandroagudelo189/jekyll-now/_posts/2018-04-14-Deep-Q-Learning-Implementation.md

 # 1. The architecture

-Now, we create the network class, containing the architecture of the neural network, the amount of hidden layers and their activation function.
+Now, we will create the network class.
+This class contains the architecture of the neural network, the number of hidden layers and their activation function.

 ```python